Updated: Sep 14

 1. Create the content customers want

 Look for ways to turn product know-how into useful content.
-Our team has found that how-to content engages far more people than product-heavy content.
+Salesforce’s research team has found that how-to content engages far more people than product-heavy content.
 A how-to post like this one is a good B2B example.
 The approach translates to B2C, too.
 Let’s say you sell outdoor equipment.
 A post about how to choose the correct size helmet for children will engage customers more deeply than a list of this year’s coolest helmets for kids.
 Plus, you can include images and links to helmets in the sizing post.
 Brainstorm content ideas by asking yourself what different customer audiences want to learn.

 2. Use CRM data to deliver personalized content

 Having content that customers want is just the beginning.
-Tap your CRM data to personalize content distribution.
+Tap into your CRM data to personalize content distribution.
 Since you can target audiences with specific content using CRM data, people who’ve recently purchased snow gear for kids see the ski helmet post right on the homepage.
 When the wealth of your CRM data guides distribution, customers will be able to find content that’s likely to interest them without searching.

 3. Extend content across every touchpoint